Sure independence screening in generalized linear models with NP-dimensionality: Numerical results

 \end{theorem}

-\section{Numerical Results}
+\section{Numerical results}

 In this section, we present several simulation examples to evaluate the performance of SIS procedure with generalized linear models.
-It was demonstrated in Fan and Lv (2008) and Fan et al. (2009) that independent screening is a fast but crude method of reducing the dimensionality to a more moderate size.
+It was demonstrated in Fan and Lv (\citeyear{FanLv08}) and \citet{Fan08} that independent screening is a fast but crude method of reducing the dimensionality to a more moderate size.
 Some methodological extensions include iterative SIS (ISIS) and multi-stage procedures, such as SIS-SCAD and SIS-LASSO, can be applied to perform the final variable selection and parameter estimation simultaneously.
-Extensive simulations on these procedures were also presented in Fan et al. (2009).
-To avoid repetition, in this paper, we focus on the vanilla SIS, with the aim to evaluate the sure screening property and to demonstrate some factors influencing the false selection rate.
+Extensive simulations on these procedures were also presented in \citet{Fan08}.
+To avoid repetition, in this paper, we focus on the vanilla SIS, and aim to evaluate the sure screening property and to demonstrate some factors influencing the false selection rate.
 We vary the sample size from $80$ to $600$ for different scenarios to gauge the difficulties of the simulation models.
-The following three configurations with {$p=2000$, $5000$ and $40000$} predictor variables are considered for generating the covariates $\bX=(X_1, \cdots, X_p)^T$: \begin{itemize} \item [S1.]
+The following three configurations with {$p=2000$, $5000$ and $40{,}000$} predictor variables are considered for generating the covariates $\mathbf{X}=(X_1,\ldots,X_p)^T$: \begin{enumerate}[S3.] \item[S1.]
 The covariates are generated according to

-where $\eps$ and $\{\eps_j\}_{j=1}^{[p/3]}$ are i.i.d. standard normal random variables, $\{\eps_j\}_{j=[p/3]+1}^{[2p/3]}$ are i.i.d. and follow a double exponential distributions with location parameter zero and scale parameter one, and $\{\eps_j\}_{j=[2p/3]+1}^{p}$ are i.i.d. and follow a mixture normal distribution with two components $N(-1,1)$, $N(1,0.5)$ and equal mixture proportion.
+where $\varepsilon$ and $\{\varepsilon_j\}_{j=1}^{[p/3]}$ are i.i.d. standard normal random variables, $\{\varepsilon_j\}_{j=[p/3]+1}^{[2p/3]}$ are i.i.d. and follow a double exponential distributions with location parameter zero and scale parameter one and $\{\varepsilon_j\}_{j=[2p/3]+1}^{p}$ are i.i.d. and follow a mixture normal distribution with two components $N(-1,1)$, $N(1,0.5)$ and equal mixture proportion.
 The covariates are standardized to be mean zero and variance one.
-The constants $\{a_j\}_{j=1}^{q}$ are the same and chosen such that the correlation $\rho=\mbox{corr}(X_i, X_j)=0,~ 0.2,~0.4,~0.6$ and $0.8$, among the first $q$ variables, and $a_j =0$ for $j>q$.
+The constants $\{a_j\}_{j=1}^{q}$ are the same and chosen such that the correlation $\rho=\operatorname{corr}(X_i, X_j)=0, 0.2,0.4,0.6$ and $0.8$, among the first $q$ variables, and $a_j =0$ for $j>q$.
 The parameter $q$ is also related to the overall correlation in the covariance matrix.
 We will present the numerical results with $q=15$ for this setting.